 Let us take a look at the two web hosting providers we commented on earlier:

 A Small Orange issue a credit to your account equivalent to one day of service for every 45 minutes of downtime, but the first 45 minutes shall not be counted for this purpose.

-The guarantee only relates to shared web hosting, and not their Virtual Private Servers, or VPS, Cloud Hosting, Semi-Dedicated or Dedicated Server packages.
+The guarantee only relates to shared web hosting, not their Virtual Private Servers, VPS, Cloud Hosting, Semi-Dedicated, or Dedicated Server packages.